-Adobe, Photoshop, and PostScript are trademarks of Adobe Systems Incorporated or its subsidiaries and may be registered in certain jurisdictions.
+Adobe, Acrobat, Photoshop, and PostScript are trademarks of Adobe Systems Incorporated or its subsidiaries and may be registered in certain jurisdictions.

-Helvetica is a registered trademark of Linotype-Hell AG and/or its subsidiaries.
+Helvetica and Times are registered trademarks of Linotype-Hell AG and/or its subsidiaries.

 NuBus is a trademark of Texas Instruments.